-.1 What rules govern the offering of hospitality to health professionals?
-Does it make a difference if the hospitality offered to those health professionals will take place in another country?
+5.1 What rules govern the offering of hospitality to healthcare professionals?
+Does it make a difference if the hospitality offered to those healthcare professionals will take place in another country?
+Is there a threshold applicable to the costs of hospitality or meals provided to a healthcare professional?

-The Hospitality-related Guidelines under the Fair Competition Code govern the offering of hospitality to health professionals.
-The guidelines clearly specify what is permissible when pharmaceutical companies entertain health professionals and the maximum amount which can be spent for such entertainment, and prohibits providing particular forms of entertainment (golf, karaoke, etc.).
+The Hospitality-related Guidelines under the Fair Competition Code govern the offering of hospitality to healthcare professionals.
+The guidelines clearly specify what is permissible when pharmaceutical companies entertain healthcare professionals and the maximum amount which can be spent for such entertainment, and prohibits providing particular forms of entertainment (golf, karaoke, etc.).

-The Code of Practices also stipulates that the offering of hospitality to health professionals, such as a convivial party accompanied with lectures and symposia, should be kept to a modest level and should not offend against the decency of medicinal products.
-In the event that a pharmaceutical company offers inappropriate hospitality to health professionals who belong to a public hospital such as a national hospital organisation, such pharmaceutical company and such health professionals may be charged with bribery under the Criminal Code and/or under the National Public Official Moral Code.
+The Code of Practices also stipulates that the offering of hospitality to healthcare professionals, such as a convivial party accompanied with lectures and symposia, should be kept to a modest level and should not offend against the decency of medicinal products.
+In the event that a pharmaceutical company offers inappropriate hospitality to healthcare professionals who belong to a public hospital such as a national hospital organisation, such pharmaceutical company and such healthcare professionals may be charged with bribery under the Criminal Code and/or under the National Public Official Moral Code.
 In addition, the above applies even if the hospitality offered to those professionals takes place in another country.

-5.2 Is it possible to pay for a doctor in connection with attending a scientific meeting?
+5.2 Is it possible to pay for a healthcare professional in connection with attending a scientific meeting?
 If so, what may be paid for?
 Is it possible to pay for his expenses (travel, accommodation, enrolment fees)?
 Is it possible to pay him for his time?

 It is possible, but in a limited sense, provided that such payment is kept to a modest level and does not influence a doctor in the prescription of medicinal products.
 In accordance with the Fair Competition Code, it is possible for pharmaceutical companies to pay reasonable honoraria and reimbursement of out-of-pocket expenses, including travel and accommodation, for speakers and presenters.
 It is also possible to pay a doctor for his/her time, if such payment is kept to a modest level.
-In the case of health professionals who belong to a public hospital, such as a national hospital organisation, such payment may be subject to a charge of bribery under the Criminal Code and/or under the National Public Official Moral Code.
+In the case of healthcare professionals who belong to a public hospital, such as a national hospital organisation, such payment may be subject to a charge of bribery under the Criminal Code and/or under the National Public Official Moral Code.

-5.3 To what extent will a pharmaceutical company be held responsible by the regulatory authorities for the contents of and the hospitality arrangements for scientific meetings, either meetings directly sponsored or organised by the company or independent meetings in respect of which a pharmaceutical company may provide sponsorship to individual doctors to attend?
+5.3 To what extent will a pharmaceutical company be held responsible by the regulatory authorities for the contents of and the hospitality arrangements for scientific meetings, either meetings directly sponsored or organised by the company or independent meetings in respect of which a pharmaceutical company may provide sponsorship to individual healthcare professionals to attend?

 Where a company has directly sponsored or organised a scientific meeting, it is responsible for ensuring that the content and hospitality arrangements comply with the regulations under the Fair Competition Code and other relevant applicable guidelines.
 Where a company sponsors individual doctors to attend meetings organised by an independent third party, the company will be responsible for ensuring that the level of sponsorship is consistent with the Fair Competition Code and other relevant applicable guidelines.
-A pharmaceutical company is not, in principle, responsible for the contents of a meeting organised by an independent third party if the company has not had any involvement or influence over such content.
+A pharmaceutical company is not, in principle, responsible for the contents of a meeting organised by an independent third party if that pharmaceutical company has not had any involvement or influence over such content.

-5.4 Is it possible to pay doctors to provide expert services (e.g. participating in focus groups)?
+5.4 Is it possible to pay healthcare professionals to provide expert services (e.g. participating in advisory boards)?
 If so, what restrictions apply?